-The Head Teacher/SENCo are responsible for the operational management of the specified and agreed resourcing for special needs provision within the school, including the provision for children with statements of special educational needs and Education Health and Care plans.
+The Head Teacher/SENCo are responsible for the operational management of the specified and agreed resourcing for special needs provision within the school, including the provision for children with Education Health and Care plans.
 The Head Teacher informs the Governing Body of how the funding allocated to support special educational needs has been employed.